Nickwasused/twitch-search-server/README.md

 # API Docs

-The search is available at the root "/".
-You can search using the argument "search".
-Example "https://tts-de-gta5.nickwasused.com/?search=deutsch"
+The search is available at the "/docs" path.

 # Instances